Marie-Denise Douyon: Life

 Douyon was born in Haiti in 1961.
 She fled the Duvalier regime with her parents in 1964, and eventually settled in Morocco in 1966.
 She completed a visual arts degree at the Fashion Institute of Technology of New York in Manhattan, New York City.
 After Jean-Claude Duvalier fell from power in 1986, Douyon returned to Haiti.
 In the early 1990s, she was arrested, tortured and imprisoned by Haiti's military junta, but was released on February 7, 1991 as part of a general amnesty of Haitian political prisoners.
 Since 1991, Douyon has lived and worked in Montreal, Quebec.

 Career

 Douyon's work has been exhibited in museums and galleries in Canada, France, the United States and in the Caribbean.
-In 2004, her work was shown at the UNESCO headquarters in Paris.
+In 2004, her work was shown at the UNESCO headquarters in Paris during a bicentennial celebration of Haitian independence.

 Douyon integrates found and discarded objects into her art to "reinforce a social collective consciousness" regarding global warming and consumer culture.
 Her work also references her multicultural identity and African heritage.